HMH-462: World War II

-Marine Fighting Squadron 462 (VMF-462) was activated Marine Corps Air Station El Centro, California on April 15, 1944.
-On October 10, 1944 the squadron absorbed personnel and equipment from VMF-481 and they were redesignated a fighter pilot replacement training unit.
+Marine Fighting Squadron 462 (VMF-462) was activated Marine Corps Air Station El Centro in California on 15 April 1944.
+On 10 October 1944 the squadron absorbed personnel and equipment from VMF-481 and they were redesignated a fighter pilot replacement training unit.
 The unit flew the Vought F4U-1 Corsair during this time.
-Shortly thereafter they transferred to Marine Corps Air Station El Toro, California and remained there until the end of the war.
-The squadron was quickly deactivated after the war's end on September 10, 1945.
+Shortly thereafter they transferred to Marine Corps Air Station El Toro and remained there until the end of the war.
+The squadron was quickly deactivated after the war's end on 10 September 1945.

 1950s and early 1960s

-On November 1, 1957, 462 was reactivated at Marine Corps Air Facility Santa Ana, California as Marine Helicopter Transport Squadron (Medium) 462 HMR(M)-462.
+On 1 November 1957, 462 was reactivated at Marine Corps Air Facility Santa Ana as Marine Helicopter Transport Squadron (Medium) 462 HMR(M)-462.
 In March 1958 the squadron received the Sikorsky HR2S-1(CH-37 Mojave), known as the "Deuce."
 In July 1958 the squadron participated in NASA’s abort recovery tests of the Mercury space capsule in the Salton Sea.
-During July 1959 HMR(M)-462 worked with the United States Army in El Paso, Texas to conduct the initial aerial transport tests of the Hawk missile system.
+During July 1959 HMR(M)-462 worked with the United States Army in El Paso, Texas, to conduct the initial aerial transport tests of the Hawk missile system.
 One year later, the squadron worked with Convair Astronautics Corporation in San Diego to help construct Atlas missile silos.
 Also during 1960, HMR(M)-462 joined with the Federal Aviation Administration, Sikorsky Aircraft, the U.S. Army, New York Airways and British technical representatives of the Decca Corporation to establish Instrument Flight Procedures for helicopters.
 In June 1965 the squadron was once again decommissioned and placed in a cadre status as the Marine Corps awaited the arrival of the CH-53A "Sea Stallion."

 Vietnam War

 In August 1968, under the command of LtCol R.E.
 Nelson, the squadron deployed to South Vietnam for combat operations.
 Assigned to Marine Aircraft Group 36 at Phu Bai Combat Base, the squadron was tasked with supporting the 3rd Marine Division resupplying outlying Fire Support Bases (FSBs) and Helicopter Landing Zones (LZs), troop transport, medical evacuation, tactical aircraft recovery (TAR), Command and Control flights (C&C), and reconnaissance team insert/extracts.
-The squadron additionally provided support to US Army units also attached to the 3rd Marine Division including 1st Brigade, 5th Infantry Division and the Army of the Republic of Vietnam (ARVN) 1st and 2nd Regiments.
+The squadron additionally provided support to U.S. Army units also attached to the 3rd Marine Division including 1st Brigade, 5th Infantry Division and the Army of the Republic of Vietnam (ARVN) 1st and 2nd Regiments.

 Its primary area of operation was the northern I Corps Tactical Zone (ICTZ), the two northernmost Provinces of South Vietnam: Quảng Trị and Thừa Thiên, bordering the Vietnamese Demilitarized Zone (DMZ) on the north and the Laotian border to the west.
 However during mid-late 1969, HMH-462 was tasked with supporting the 1st Marine Division, in Quảng Nam and Quảng Tín Province; and the South Korean 2nd Marine Brigade on search and destroy operations in the vicinity of Go Noi Island and LZ-211, south of Da Nang, in Operation Victory Dragon.